mhausenblas/container-networking/k8s.md

 ## Ingress and egress

 Using [this Katacoda scenario](https://katacoda.com/courses/kubernetes/create-kubernetes-ingress-routes) you will deploy an Ingress controller and an Ingress resource that you'll be using to route traffic from the outside world to different services.

-## Tooling

-Bonus (time permitting).

-Using [this Katacoda scenario](https://katacoda.com/courses/weave/installing-weave-scope-on-kubernetes) you will deploy Weave Scope, allowing you to visualize containers running in a Kubernetes cluster as well as communication between them.